What Color Does Pink and Blue Make?

 Using Lilac and Lavender in Your Everyday Life

 Lilac and lavender aren't just beautiful to look at.
-They are also great for arts and crafts, as well as home decor.
+They're also great for arts and crafts, as well as home decor.
 Perhaps you want to paint a cozy nook with a soothing color.
 Lavender might be just what you're looking for.
 Add in a lilac blanket, pillows, or even candles to enhance the ambiance.

 Use Light Purple on These Mandala Coloring Pages